openml/openml-tensorflow/README.md

-# openml-keras
-Keras extension for openml-python
+# Keras extension for openml python